1995parham/no-sanction/README.md

 ![google-403](./img/google-403.png)

 **Tired of seeing this page?** Have you ever wondered why you should even face this problem?
-If you think you DO DESERVE a normal life like others all around the worlds, stand up for your rights.<br/>
+If you think you DO DESERVE a normal life like others all around the worlds, stand up for your rights.

 There are many unfair sanctions on our country, here I want to describe the ways in which I can switch services and etc to have nicer experience with whom respects my nationality.
 The rule of thumb here is not to use online services as you can.